 You’re now ready to input this information into your domain.

 Step 3: Locate your Domain Management Console

+You’ll need to add an SPF record to your domain.
 A domain is the location of a site on the Internet.
 A domain management console hosts the configuration information for it.

 You will find your domain management console in different places depending on how you got your domain.